 TEDMED is the independently owned and operated health and medicine edition of the world-famous TED conference, dedicated to “ideas worth spreading.”
 TED Talks have been viewed online over two billion times around the world.

-TEDMED finds and shares stories that inform, inspire, engage and provoke action across a broad, passionate community both inside and outside of health and medicine.
+TEDMED bridges the gap between science and the public by finding and sharing stories that inform, inspire, engage and provoke action across a broad, passionate community both inside and outside of health and medicine.
 TEDMED values inclusiveness, multi-disciplinary collaboration and diversity in its mission to catalyze a healthier world.

 Our annual event brings the world together to focus on what’s new and important in health and medicine.
 We forge partnerships with industry leaders, medical research institutions, think tanks, government agencies and foundations, to ensure that cutting-edge biomedical thinking is shared across disciplines and made accessible to the public at large.